 These programs, in partnership with post-secondary institutions, provide the opportunity for students to get a head start on their certification programs.
-Students save money (free tuition) and earn high school and post-secondary credits at the same time.
+Students save money (free tuition) while they earn high school and post-secondary credits at the same time.